 Truex races into 2nd round with win in opening playoff race

-Martin Truex Jr. raced his way into the second round of NASCAR's playoffs with a victory Sunday at Las Vegas Motor Speedway in the opening round of the postseason.
+"Welcome back," Truex screamed to his team over his radio as he crossed the finish line.
+He later added "I feel awesome" about his chances to make the final four and race for the championship in the November finale at Homestead-Miami Speedway.

+"If we can get to Homestead, we are going to be tough to handle.
+But we've got to get there first," he said.

-The win is Truex's series-best fifth of the season and again cemented Joe Gibbs Racing as the team to beat in this 10-race playoff series.
+The Truex victory on an up-and-down day for Joe Gibbs Racing still cemented the Toyota team as the organization to beat for the Cup in this 10-race playoff series.
 JGR has 14 wins this season through 27 races.

 Truex chased down Kevin Harvick, who was slowed by traffic, to cut into Harvick's lead and eventually make the pass for the win — and the automatic second-round spot — on the outside with 20 laps remaining.